MoveOnOrg/braintree-to-redshift-python/README.md

   `python braintree_to_redshift.py`

   * If you set `test` to `True`, your CSVs will have '_test' appended to the filename and the script will append '_test' to the tablenames - so you must create tables in advance of running the script in test mode for import to work.
 E.g. `CREATE TABLE ventures.transactions_test`.

+  NOTES ABOUT DEPLOYMENT:
+  This project includes settings to deploy to Lambda via Zappa.
+HOWEVER, it fails if the subnets on AWS are set to anything but an outside-by-NAT network.
+So check that if it is working locally but not on AWS.